yohman/22W-UP206A/Weeks/Week01/readme.md

 ## Individual Assignments

 There are three deliverables this week.
-Each are due on Sunday (January 10) by midnight.
+Each are due on Sunday by midnight.

 ### #1.
 Create a GitHub account, and start a new repo